stormpath/stormpath-documentation/source/errors.rst

 **Message**

+Stormpath, while acting as a gateway/proxy to your directory service, was not able to reach the Stormpath Directory Agent that communicates with your Directory Server.
+Please ensure that your directory's Stormpath Agent is online and successfully communicating with Stormpath.

 **User Message**

 *(Same as above)*

-Stormpath, while acting as a gateway/proxy to your Directory service, was not able to reach the Stormpath Directory Agent that communicates with your Directory Server.
-Please ensure that your Directory’s Stormpath Agent is online and successfully communicating with Stormpath.

 Error 9001
 -------------

 **Message**

+Stormpath, while acting as a gateway/proxy to your directory service, was not able to reach your directory server.
+Please ensure that the Stormpath Agent is configured correctly and successfully communicating with your Directory Server.

 **User Message**

 *(Same as above)*

-Stormpath, while acting as a gateway/proxy to your Directory service, was not able to reach your Directory Server.
-Please ensure that the Stormpath Agent is configured correctly and successfully communicating with your Directory Server.

 Error 9002
 -------------

 **Message**

+Stormpath, while acting as a gateway/proxy to your directory service, did not receive a timely response from the Stormpath Directory Agent that communicates with your Directory Server.
+Please ensure that your directory's Stormpath Agent is online and successfully communicating with Stormpath.

 **User Message**

 *(Same as above)*

-Stormpath, while acting as a gateway/proxy to your Directory service, did not receive a timely response from the Stormpath Directory Agent that communicates with your Directory Server.
-Please ensure that your Directory’s Stormpath Agent is online and successfully communicating with Stormpath.

 Error 9003
 -------------

 **Message**

+Stormpath, while acting as a gateway/proxy to your directory server, did not receive a timely response from the directory server.
+Please ensure that your directory's Stormpath Agent is configured correctly and successfully communicating with your Directory Server.

 **User Message**

 *(Same as above)*

-Stormpath, while acting as a gateway/proxy to your Directory server, did not receive a timely response from the Directory Server.
-Please ensure that your Directory’s Stormpath Agent is configured correctly and successfully communicating with your Directory Server.

 Error 9004
 -------------

 **Message**

+Stormpath, while acting as a gateway/proxy to your directory service, received an invalid response from the Stormpath Directory Agent.
+Please ensure you are running the latest stable version of the Stormpath Directory Agent for your Directory Server.

 **User Message**

 *(Same as above)*

-Stormpath, while acting as a gateway/proxy to your Directory service, received an invalid response from the Stormpath Directory Agent.
-Please ensure you are running the latest stable version of the Stormpath Directory Agent for your Directory Server.

 Error 9005
 -------------

 **Message**

+Stormpath, while acting as a gateway/proxy to your directory service, received an invalid response from your directory server.
+Please ensure that you are using a supported directory service version and that the Stormpath Directory Agent is configured correctly to communicate with that Directory Server.

 **User Message**

 *(Same as above)*

-Stormpath, while acting as a gateway/proxy to your Directory service, received an invalid response from your Directory Server.
-Please ensure that you are using a supported Directory service version and that the Stormpath Directory Agent is configured correctly to communicate with that Directory Server.

 Error 9006
 -------------

 **Message**

+Stormpath, while acting as a gateway/proxy to your Active Directory server, encountered a referral error while communicating with the Active Directory server.
+Potential solutions are to ensure that your Active Directory server's DNS settings are correctly configured or to log in to the Stormpath UI Console and change your Active Directory server's Stormpath Agent configuration to 'Ignore Referral Issues'.

 **User Message**

 *(Same as above)*

-Stormpath, while acting as a gateway/proxy to your Active Directory server, encountered a referral error while communicating with the Active Directory server.
-Potential solutions are to ensure that your Active Directory server's DNS settings are correctly configured or to log in to the Stormpath UI Console and change your Active Directory server's Stormpath Agent configuration to ‘Ignore Referral Exceptions’.

 100XX: OAuth Errors
 ===================